 - What are the twelve most common questions you get asked by new and existing customers?

-- What are twelve challenges you can help them overcome using a DIY method?
+- Which twelve challenges can you help them overcome using a DIY method?

 - What are twelve tips, tricks, or tools that would be useful for them to know about?